KraXen72/perpetual-torment/README.md

 - is "smart": only posts tweets that are not already in channel
 - quote tweet support without external tweet screenshot service
 - clear t.co/XXXXXXXXXX links from text
+- if the tweet contains 1 link, (like a spotify link for example), it will send the link in a separate message

 ## how to set it up
 > disclaimer: i will not provide any support (at all) setting this up. figure it out yourself. have fun